| Risk Factors

 Research has suggested certain high-dose vitamins and minerals may slow the progression of the disease in some people.

 This procedure is used in some cases of wet AMD.
 A strong laser light beam is aimed at the new blood vessels.
 The beam destroys the vessels.
 It usually takes less than 30 minutes to complete.
 You may need more laser treatments.
 This treatment is used less often since the development of newer treatments.

 This procedure is a type of treatment that involves injecting a light-sensitive dye into your blood.
 The affected areas in the back of the eye are then hit with a special laser light.
 The light activates the dye to destroy certain blood vessels.
 It also takes less than 30 minutes.
 You may need to have additional treatments.

 Vascular Endothelial Growth Factor Inhibitor

-Another way to treat wet AMD is an injection of a special medicine.
+Another way to treat wet AMD is an injection of a special medication.
 It is called a vascular endothelial growth factor (VEGF) inhibitor.
 The medicine is injected into the vitreous (fluid) in the back of the eye.
-This method is growing quickly in popularity.
 It usually needs to be repeated multiple times.
-About 1/3 of patients show significant improvement in vision.

 For overall eye health: